 As firms progress towards a more integrated structure, it’s clear that creating a well-married sales and marketing team is becoming increasingly vital to success.

 The first step towards building this relationship is creating common objectives for both teams.
-To create good content, marketers must be kept in the loop with regards to what customers are communicating with sales teams.
-Understanding their customers’ needs and requests and can help marketers deliver highly targeted and effective content.
+To develop good content, marketers must be kept in the loop with regards to what customers are communicating with sales teams.
+Understanding their customers’ needs and requests and can help marketers deliver highly targeted and compelling content.

-IBM is a great example of a company that has created common goals for sales and marketing.
-IBM brought its regional sales and marketing teams together and decided on a common target audience for both teams - the CIO.
+IBM is an excellent example of a company that has created common goals for sales and marketing.
+IBM brought its regional sales and marketing teams together and decided on a common target audience for both sides — the CIO.

-To Sunny, a key component of this was addressing how they wanted CIOs to react to their products.
+For IBM's APAC Content Marketing Lead, Sunny Panjabi, a vital component of this was addressing how they wanted CIOs to react to their products.

 “Can our products and services help the CIO become a hero in the boardroom?
 Can the CIO say, ‘IBM’s staff really helped me to achieve business growth’?”

-Through this, IBM forged a close relationship between themselves and their target audience.
+Through this, IBM forged a close relationship with its target audience.

-When asked about Huawei’s top priority for the coming year, Jonathan said:
+When asked about Huawei’s top priority for the coming year, its APAC Digital Marketing Lead, Jonathan Ye, said: